spapastamkou/unilux-courses/modules/disseminate-scientific-results-2.md

 ## Assignment 2

-Pick one of the articles from the list below: [List of data articles](#list-of-articles).
+Pick one of the articles from the list below: [List of data articles](#list-of-articles) or any article you prefer from the [Journal of Digital History](https://journalofdigitalhistory.org/en).

 Examine the structure of the article and pay attention to the following elements: